Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 A selfie in a beautiful, old mirror

 And before we flew back home, we made sure to visit the El Ideal Bakery.
-It’s quite popular for its delicious bread, cakes and pastries.
-Another option is Bong-bong’s.
-Yummy pasalubong for the family!
+It’s popular for its delicious bread, cakes and pastries.
+Another option for take-home pasalubong would be Bong-bong’s.
+We managed to bring three small boxes of pasalubong on the plane.

 El Ideal Bakery